 Everyone has coping skills.
 Coping skills are the thoughts you have or behaviors you perform to reduce or eliminate something undesirable.
 The undesirable something could be a person, a negative situation, pain or psychological stress.
 If you want to make something better, a coping skill is what you need.
 Here's how you can go about coping with OAB.

-Positive vs Negative Coping
+Positive vs. Negative Coping

 Imagine you are afraid of heights, and you need a coping skill to deal with this.
 Your coping skill is to no longer drive over bridges.
 Problem solved.
-No more bridges means no more stress, fear or anxiety.
+No more bridges mean no more stress, fear or anxiety.
 But what if your job is across a bridge?
 This is an example of a negative coping skill.
 It reduced immediate anxiety but increased stress and raised new concerns, like paying bills.

 Imagine that you are having a conflict with someone at work.
 You decide to assertively have a conversation with them about the issue while listening carefully and respecting their point of view.
 This works to resolve the problem and sets the stage for future disagreements to be approached in a similar fashion.
 You win in the present and in the future.
 Positive coping skills are always the way to go.

 Despite the fact that positive copings skills lead to better results than negative coping skills, people tend to use negative ones often.
 The contradictory notion is simply explained: positive coping skills are difficult and negative ones are easy.